mattermost/docs/source/onboard/migrating-to-mattermost.rst

     ./mmetl transform slack --team <TEAM NAME> --file export-with-emails-and-attachments.zip --output mattermost_import.jsonl

 Next you have to create a zip file with the ``mattermost_import.jsonl`` file and the directory ``bulk-export-attachments`` (which needs to be moved to a subdirectory ``data`` first) that contains the attachments.
-On Linux and Mac you can use this command:
+On Linux and macOS you can use this command:

 .. code:: bash